UC-MACSS/persp-model_W17/students/Lim_ChengYee/PS7/ps7-resample-nonlinear.md

     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

 Thus, the results of our ANOVA test shows that `Room.Board`, `PhD`, `perc.alumni` and `Grad.Rate` have a non-linear relationship with `Outstate`.
 Only `Expend` has a linear relationship with `Outstate`.

-[1] Feeling thermometers are a common metric in survey research used to gauge attitudes or feelings of warmth towards individuals and institutions.
-They range from 0-100, with 0 indicating extreme coldness and 100 indicating extreme warmth.

-[2] Independents must be left out to serve as the baseline category, otherwise we would encounter perfect multicollinearity.